DevGrade-Dev/hacktitude.github.io/challenge-2.md

-# Challenge 1
+# Challenge 2

-Not required for Hacktitude test-run.
-This will be available on the Hacktitude contest day (22nd Jan).
+You are not required to complete this for the test-run.
+This challenge will be available on the Hacktitude contest day (22nd Jan).